Hopper2021/weekend-jquery-salary-calculator/README.md

 - [x] create function that collects data from inputs
 - [x] append to the DOM collection from inputs
 - [x] append monthly cost with empty then append.
-- [ ] Logic for background color on the monthly cost
+- [x] Logic for background color on the monthly cost
-- [ ] Fix submit button styling

 ### Stretch

 - [ ] Arrays and objects to hold information?
-- [ ] Color change
 - [ ] Update total on delete
 - [ ] Alert of the missing fields